Most Popular Angular Component Libraries

 Usage of Angular Material:

-1. Create new project “angular-material-examples” using below command
+1. Create new project “angular-material-examples” using the command below:

 ng new angular-material-examples